anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-creation.md

 >
 > 2. No date should be missing.
 >
-> 3. All the independent variables like spends, impressions, clicks ,organic variables and contextual variables should be numeric.
+> 3. All the independent variables like spends, impressions, clicks, organic variables and contextual variables should be numeric.
 There should be no missing values.
 >
-> 4. Replace with 0 if any null values found.
-Some other method can also be used for null values but for now we can replace with 0.
+> 4. Replace null values with.
+0, unless null values are treated using a different method.
 >
 > 5. None of the independent variables count should be 0.
-If the sum of the column is zero please drop that column before creation of model else error will be thrown.
+If the sum of the column is zero please drop that column before creation of model, to avoid encountering an error.
 >
 > 6. Column headers should only contain alphanumeric characters and underscores.
 >